-Living Well’s Older Adults groups are designed to help older people increase their activity levels in a supportive and social environment.
+Living Well’s Active Ageing groups are designed to help older people increase their activity levels in a supportive and social environment.
 Each session includes a warm up, mobilising exercises, balance work, cardiovascular exercises and strengthening exercises.
 The class finishes with a cool-down and gentle stretch.
 Time is also taken to discuss any health issues or exercise related topics as requested by participants.

 Why take part?

 - Suitable for all abilities